Combat uniform

-A combat uniform, also called field uniform, battledress or military fatigues, is a casual type of uniform used by military, police, fire and other public uniformed services for everyday fieldwork and combat duty purposes, as opposed to dress uniforms worn in functions and parades.
-It generally consists of a jacket, trousers and shirt or T-shirt, all cut more loose and comfortable than more formal uniforms.
-Design may depend on regiment or service branch, e.g. army, navy, air force, marines, etc. In the army branches, fabrics tend to come in camouflage, disruptive pattern or else green, brown or khaki monochrome, in order to approximate the background and make the soldier less visible in nature.
-In Western dress codes, field uniform is considered equivalent to civilian casual wear.
-As such, field uniform is considered less formal than service dress uniform, generally aimed at office or staff use, as well as mess dress uniform, and full dress uniform.
+A combat uniform, also called a field uniform, battledress, or military fatigues, is a casual uniform used by military, police, fire, and other public uniformed services for everyday fieldwork and duty, as opposed to dress uniforms for formal functions and parades.
+It generally consists of a jacket, trousers, and shirt or T-shirt, all cut to be looser and more comfortable than more formal uniforms.
+Combat uniform designs vary by regiment or service branch (e.g. army, navy, air force, marines, etc.).
+Uniform fabrics often come in camouflage, disruptive patterns, or otherwise olive drab, brown, or khaki monochrome, to approximate the background and make the soldier less conspicuous in the field.
+In Western dress codes, field uniforms are considered equivalent to civilian casual wear, less formal than service dress uniforms, which are generally for office or staff use, as well as mess dress uniforms and full dress uniforms.

-The British Indian Army in the mid 19th century were the first to use drab cotton uniforms for battle; they were first worn by the Corps of Guides in 1848 where the colour of drab light-brown uniform was called khaki by Indian troops.
-The first purpose-made and widely issued contemporary military camouflage fabric was for half-shelters by the Italian Army after the First World War.
-Germany was the first to use such shelter fabric for uniforms for their paratroopers, and by the war's end both various German as well as the older Italian fabric was widely used for camouflage uniforms.
-Most nations developed camouflage uniforms during the Second World War, initially only to "elite" units and then gradually to all armed forces.
+Combat uniforms have existed to some degree in most organized militaries throughout history, with the intent of providing both protection and easy identification.
+The British Indian Army's Corps of Guides were the first to use drab combat uniforms starting in 1848, when they wore light-brown clothing called "khaki" by Indian troops.
+The Second Boer War and World War I ended the pre-modern practice of issuing brightly-colored combat uniforms in favor of green, brown, khaki, and grey uniforms that better suited the varied environments of modern warfare.
+The first proper military camouflage pattern was Italy's telo mimetico, originally designed for half-shelters in 1929.
+Germany's Wehrmacht began issuing camouflage uniforms to paratroopers during World War II, and by the end of the war, both the Allies and Axis made use of camouflage uniforms for select units, usually special forces.
+The Cold War and post–Cold War era saw the gradual shift from monochromatic olive and khaki combat uniforms to those using camouflage patterns.

 Terminology

 In British English, battledress is often the preferred name.
-In American English, the term fatigues has often used by the Army, or "utilities" by the Marines, originally being a term for work uniforms.
-Now, the term BDUs ("battle dress uniforms") is the more often-used term.
+In American English, the term fatigues has often been used by the Army, or utilities by the Marines, originally being a term for work uniforms.
+In the late- and post-Cold War era, the term battle dress uniform (BDU; from an American uniform of the same name) is used most often to describe combat uniforms in general.